 We are surrounded by intelligent animals and plants, but how much do we notice or learn from them?
 Do we feel part of nature or somehow separate?

 In 2019 a climate emergency was declared.
 In 2020 the global pandemic has starkly highlighted the impacts of continued environmental and social injustices.
 There is an urgency to open our eyes and ears, listen better to what is around us and consider how we can live better together.

-This project seeks to explore; what could be designed and made to benefit of all living things in more connected ways?
+This project sought to explore; what could be designed and made to benefit of all living things in more connected ways?
 How might we think differently about ‘intelligence’ and could we design systems that combine a mix of non-human, artificial and human intelligence?